A better way to add multiple strokes around text in Photoshop

 The Drop Shadow options.

-In the Layers panel, the drop shadow appears listed as an effect below the layer group.
+In the Layers panel, the Drop Shadow appears as an effect applied directly to the group itself, rather than the individual layers.

 The shadow is applied to the group itself.